Iron16Bit/icp-app/README.md

 When these 2 files are ready, they can be distributed to mobile devices and imported through the app.

+A small example on how to experience the ICP slides on mobile is available in `dist/DEMO`.

 ### Example:

 In the following case, the slides request all languages in order to work.